Discovery Family

-Discovery Family is an American cable television channel co-owned by Warner Bros.
-Discovery and Hasbro Entertainment.
+Discovery Family (known on-air as Discovery Family Channel and abbreviated as DFC) is an American cable television channel co-owned by The Cartoon Network, Inc. and Hasbro Entertainment, which are divisions of Warner Bros.
+Discovery Global Linear Networks and Hasbro respectively.

-The channel was originally launched by Discovery Communications on October 7, 1996 as Discovery Kids, a spin-off of Discovery Channel which primarily featured science and nature-themed programming aimed towards a youth audience.
+The channel was originally launched by Discovery Communications (later Discovery, Inc.) on October 22, 1996 as Discovery Kids Channel (later Discovery Kids), a spin-off of Discovery Channel featuring science- and nature-themed programming aimed towards a youth audience.
 In 2010, Discovery Kids was relaunched as The Hub (later Hub Network) as part of a joint venture with Hasbro led by veteran executive Margaret Loesch.
 The relaunch pivoted the channel towards a general entertainment format, with dayparts targeting preschool, youth, and family audiences respectively.
-Some of its original programming would include adaptations of Hasbro-owned properties, such as Family Game Night and My Little Pony: Friendship is Magic.
+Some of The Hub's original programming included adaptations of Hasbro-owned properties, such as game shows based on its board games, and animated series produced as a part of toy lines such as My Little Pony: Friendship is Magic, Littlest Pet Shop, Pound Puppies, Transformers and Kaijudo.

-In 2014, Loesch stepped down, and the network was rebranded as Discovery Family; at that time, Discovery began programming the channel's primetime schedule with family-oriented factual programming (including Discovery library programs), while leaving Hasbro responsible for programming its daytime schedule as a minority partner.
+After Loesch resigned in 2014, Discovery acquired a larger stake in the Hub Network and rebranded it as Discovery Family; while Hasbro continued to program the channel's daytime lineup, its primetime lineup now features a mixture of series from Discovery's other networks.
+The 2022 merger of Discovery, Inc. with WarnerMedia to form Warner Bros.
+Discovery has brought Discovery Family under common ownership with Cartoon Network; Michael Ouweleen now oversees both channels.

+As of November 2023, Discovery Family is available to approximately 28 million pay television households in the United States, down from its peak of 71 million households in 2014.